jcerda1994/Proyecto_final_1/README.md

 <img width="408" alt="Captura de Pantalla 2023-03-16 a la(s) 11 12 52" src="https://user-images.githubusercontent.com/72363865/225699048-6525428a-4fdc-4037-95a5-5d3da7197fbd.png">

+We conclude our NN model is not that accurate given that we exclude from the original table strongly correlated variables with the "y" variable such as (Life_expectancy, Alcohol and Adult_Mortality).

 ### Multiple Linear Regression:

 finally we cretaed a subtable with the variables that we strongly beleive has positive correlation with the variable life expectancy, the table looks like follows: